Updated: March 16, 2026

 The sources below are where insurance requirements are most commonly defined:

-• Client contracts and service agreements: Contracts often specify required coverage types, minimum limits, endorsements, and certificate of insurance language that must be met before work begins.
+• Client contracts and service agreements: Contracts specify required coverage types, minimum limits, endorsements and certificate of insurance language that must be met before work begins.

-• Commercial leases: Lease agreements commonly outline insurance obligations for tenants, including general liability, commercial property for tenant-owned assets, and required endorsements.
+• Commercial leases: Lease agreements outline insurance obligations for tenants, including general liability, commercial property for tenant-owned assets and required endorsements.

-• Loan, financing, and equipment agreements: Lenders and lessors frequently require insurance as a condition of financing, with specific limits and loss payee or additional interest requirements tied to the financed asset.
+• Loan, financing and equipment agreements: Lenders and lessors require insurance as a condition of financing, with specific limits and loss payee or additional interest requirements tied to the financed asset.

-• Licensing and regulatory bodies: Certain industries and professions must carry insurance to obtain or maintain licenses, certifications, or permits.
+• Licensing and regulatory bodies: Certain industries and professions require insurance to obtain or maintain a license, certification or permit.

-• Permits, project owners, and job site requirements: Municipal permits, property owners, or project managers may require proof of insurance before allowing work to begin.
+• Permits, project owners and job site requirements: Municipal permits, property owners or project managers may require proof of insurance before work begins.

 mglogo icon